manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     Found 1 error.

 As expected, the TypeScript Compiler bails out with an error and won't create any JavaScript code.
 Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greetFriendly` with a parameter of type `number`, although such a function call would be perfectly possible in JavaScript.

+Depending on the code editor you use, you don't need to wait for a `tsc` run to identify type-safety issues.
+For example, IntelliJ IDE ships with a TypeScript plugin which marks invalid function calls and other problems right in the code editor.

 It was stated earlier that "in terms of software quality, only *knowing* about a bug and *being able* to fix, while certainly an important capability, is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language itself!"